Ant Group: Sharing consumer data with Chinese government

 In January 2021, The Wall Street Journal reported that China's regulators were trying to make Ant share the troves of personal data in its payment and lifestyle app, Alipay, which is used by over a billion people.
 The data include consumers' spending habits, borrowing behaviors, and payment histories.
 According to people familiar with the issue, in the past, Jack Ma had resisted the authorities' attempts to grab the data owned by Ant.
 In late December 2020, China's central bank criticized Ant for its "defiance of regulatory demands" and asked the company to restructure its business.

 Predatory lending

 The Ant group had been criticized for engaging in moral hazard and predatory lending.
 Because the company takes only 2 percent risk for the loans it originates and others take 98 percent risk, it is incentivized to generate a larger number of riskier loans to earn fees, even from those who are unable to pay it back.
 Another issue was Ant’s model for determining credit scores.
-Instead of depending on factors like the consumer’s debt ratio or their income.
-The Ant group relied on a counter-intuitive measure on basing scores on the consumer’s expenditure history where buying more actually led to a higher score for the borrower, and hence encourages more spending rather than reinforcing fiscal restraint.
+Instead of depending on factors like the consumer’s debt ratio or their income, the Ant group relied on a counter-intuitive measure which based scores on the consumer’s expenditure history where buying more actually led to a higher score for the borrower, and hence encourages more spending rather than reinforcing fiscal restraint.

+Violating various regulations

+On 7 July 2023, the Ant Group was fined ¥7.123 billion ($985 million) by regulators for non-compliance with regulations in payments and financial services.
+The People's Bank of China, which imposed the fine, accused Ant of breaching laws related to corporate governance, payment and settlement business, consumer protection, and anti-money laundering obligations.

+This coincides with Pricecheck Inc. founder Jordan Powell’s petition for a writ of mandamus in the U.S. Supreme Court No. 22-7044 claiming patent rights to the crown jewel of Ant Group’s payment technology.
+Subsequently Ant Group dropped its valuation by around $237 billion dollars compared to its planned 2020 IPO price as evidenced by its share repurchase option at a $78.54 billion dollar valuation in July 2023.